Last updated 28 March 2018

-Owners of all motor vehicles used or intended to be used on public roads in Australia are required to take out insurance against liability for the death or personal injury of others arising out of motor vehicle accidents.
+Owners of all motor vehicles used or intended to be used on public roads in Australia are required to take out a compulsory third-party insurance against liability for the death or personal injury of others arising out of motor vehicle accidents.
 The relevant Queensland legislation is the Motor Accident Insurance Act 1994 (Qld) (MAI Act).

 This Act does not provide for the payment of statutory or no-fault benefits.
 The legislation governs an entirely fault-based scheme.
 No compensation is paid to injured road users unless they can prove the injury was caused by the negligence of another person.

 When a person has suffered personal injury or lost a family member in a motor vehicle accident, it is critical that legal advice be obtained as soon as possible.
 If a victim has been hospitalised, advice should be obtained on their behalf.
 Delay, especially when an unidentified motor vehicle is involved in an accident, can seriously prejudice or forfeit the chances of recovering compensation.

 A compulsory third-party (CTP) insurance policy provides cover for legal liability for personal injuries or death arising out of the use of a motor vehicle.
 The insurance covers the relevant motor vehicle for accidents causing personal injury anywhere in Australia.
 Cover is not limited to accidents arising out of the actual driving of the vehicle, but can extend to a wide range of accidents involving motor vehicles.

 Compulsory third-party insurance covers the legal liability of anyone who is driving the vehicle or is in charge of it, as well as the liability of the registered owner of the vehicle.
 The definition of ‘insured person’ in s 4 of the MAI Act ensures that anyone in charge of an insured vehicle is, for the purpose of a personal injury claim, deemed to be insured (including the owner).